camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/05-human-task.html.md

 </case>
 ```

 Only one user can be assigned to the task as a performer.
-In the engine terminology, this user is called the assignee.
-Tasks that have an assignee are not visible in the task lists of other users and can be found in the so-called personal task list of the assignee instead.
+This user is called the assignee.
+Tasks that have an assignee are not visible in the task lists of other users and can only be found in the personal task list of the assignee.

 Tasks directly assigned to users can be retrieved through the task service as follows: